History of Watrous Valley Ranch

 Watrous House Ownership

-One of the previous owners, the Shoemakers, raised purebred Palomino horses on the ranch.
-Their horses were some of the original foundation bloodlines for today’s quarter horses.
+Adding to the history of this area, among the owners of the historic Watrous House, the Shoemaker family, raised purebred Palomino horses which became one of the original foundation bloodlines for today’s quarter horses.

 The Phillips Ranch